 Specifications: ESP32 vs ESP8266

-The following table shows the main differences between the ESP8266 and the ESP32 processors (table adapted from: AMICA_IO).
+The following table shows the main differences between the ESP8266 and the ESP32 chips (table adapted from: AMICA_IO).

 More GPIOs on the ESP32